-Ark-Tex Council of Governments is a public housing agency in Texarkana, Texas that participates in the Section 8 Housing Choice Voucher program.
+Ark-Tex Council of Governments is a Public Housing Agency in Texarkana, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.

 |Bowie, Cass, Delta, Franklin, Hopkins, Lamar, Morris, Red River, Titus, and Upshur County, Texas Housing Choice Voucher||Closed|